 New predictive capabilities in Google Analytics App + Web

 We are introducing two new predictive metrics to App + Web properties.
 The first is Purchase Probability, which predicts the likelihood that users who have visited your app or site will purchase in the next seven days.
 And the second, Churn Probability, predicts how likely it is that recently active users will not visit your app or site in the next seven days.
-You can use these metrics to help drive growth for your business by reaching the people most likely to purchase and retaining the people who might not return to your app or site via Google Ads.
+You can use these metrics to help drive growth for your business by reaching the people most likely to purchase, and by retaining, via Google Ads, the people who might not return to your app or site.

 Analytics will now suggest new predictive audiences that you can create in the Audience Builder.
 For example, using Purchase Probability, we will suggest the audience “Likely 7-day purchasers”, which includes users who are most likely to purchase in the next seven days.
 Or using Churn Probability, we will suggest the audience “Likely 7-day churning users”, which includes active users who are not likely to visit your site or app in the next seven days.

 In addition to building audiences, you can also use predictive metrics to analyze your data with the Analysis module.
 For example, you can use the User Lifetime technique to identify which marketing campaign helped you acquire users with the highest Purchase Probability.
 With that information you may decide to reallocate more of your marketing budget towards that high potential campaign.

 Cohort technique in Analysis: any events as inclusion/return criteria

 We are rolling out 2 new features in the Analysis Cohort technique: